 - Demonstrate instructions visually. - Use picture cards to communicate instructions. - Fielders signal to the batter who to hit the ball to.

-- Players can take part in this activity from the seated position. - Pupils can propel, throw, or hit the ball by using another method or body part.
+- Participants can take part in this activity from a seated position. - Participants can propel, throw, or hit the ball by using another method or body part.
 E.g. kick, roll, or use their wheelchair.

 Random rounders